glowsquid-launcher/copper/README.md

 You don't launch and let it download the assets.
 You first download the assets and then launch.
 This is meant to be used as a library, but a standalone is also in the works (mainly for testing)

 **MICROSOFT ONLY** becauce mojang is being removed in the future.
-Migrate now
+Migrate now _or else_

+Currently, this is being used as the launcher backend for the glowsquid launcher.

 ## Features
 - [x] can actually downloda minecraft